-- Lens – we inspect for mould, dust, haze, dirt, cracks and air bubbles.
-We also check the focus/zoom work smoothly.
+- Lens – we check for any mould, dust, haze, dirt, cracks and air bubbles.
+Where possible we clean/remove any imperfections – any remaining are noted.

-- Battery terminals – we inspect for rust/corrosion, repairing where needed.
+- Battery terminals – we inspect for rust/corrosion, cleaning and repairing where needed.

-With over 1000 sales over the past year, our customers have found that our inspections are comprehensive and correctly reflect the condition of the camera.
+With thousands of sales under our belt and 3000+ positive reviews our customers have found that our inspections are comprehensive and correctly reflect the condition of the camera.
 In the unlikely case that there is an issue, we offer a full 60 day warranty – allowing you plenty of time to check the camera yourself.

 Well, I mean… *blushes*

 We’ve been filming with, repairing and selling vintage cameras for a while now.
 We sold over 1000 vintage cameras last year, all inspected and where needed, repaired.
 With 99.9% positive feedback, we’d say we know our stuff.

 Each vintage camera we sell has it’s own backstory – as such we list them separately, detailing the condition of the product alongside any accessories that come with it.
 This way you can know that the photos you see are of the actual item you’ll receive and not some generic ones!

 We recommend GaugeFilms for all film processing and scanning – we’ve used them for years and have always been happy with the results.

 Ooooh, good question.
 It’s important to consider the following things:

 - Frame rate – what frame rates do you want to shoot at?
 As a rule, most super 8 cameras shoot at 18fps as default.
 If you want to shoot at 24fps or slow motion, you’ll need to buy a mid-range or professional level super 8 camera.